MicrosoftDocs/query-docs/query-languages/dax/calculate-function-dax.md

 )
 ```

-The [DIVIDE](divide-function-dax.md) function divides an expression that sums of the **Sales** table **Sales Amount** column value (in the filter context) by the same expression but in a modified filter context.
-It's the CALCULATE function that modifies the filter context by using the REMOVEFILTERS function.
-The function is a filter modifier function.
+The [DIVIDE](divide-function-dax.md) function divides an expression that sums of the **Sales** table **Sales Amount** column value (in the filter context) by the same expression in a modified filter context.
+It's the CALCULATE function that modifies the filter context by using the REMOVEFILTERS function, which is a filter modifier function.
 It removes filters from the **Sales Order** table **Channel** column.

 The following **Customer** table calculated column definition classifies customers into a loyalty class.
-It's a very simple scenario: When the revenue produced by the customer is less than $2500, they're classified as "Low"; otherwise they’re "High".
+It's a very simple scenario: When the revenue produced by the customer is less than $2500, they're classified as _Low_; otherwise they're _High_.

 ```dax
 Customer Segment =